uucidl/exp.transducers-in-c/src/README.md

 to track using a garbage collector.
 Without, we have to deal with some notion of process boundaries/ownership.
 This implementation does not yet deal with this.

+# some ideas

+An implementation based on stream processors (API defined by [streams.h](./streams.h)) would allow for the processing of homogeneous arrays and likely feel more idiomatic.

+Another approach would use a compiler to generate from transducer expressions and C headers the appropriate C code:

+=transducer expression + C header -> C function=